 The Ableton Live warp modes available are instruments in themselves.

 If you’re working with stem files for your remix, vocal recordings, bounced files of your instruments, or just a master track audio file, then the warp mode you select is going to be incredibly important.
 When warped, it will shape the entire sound to either accurately time-stretched gloriousness with minimal artifacts, or at the other extreme, glitchy beyond recognition.
-Each warp mode is perfect for it’s specific uses and if you’re using Ableton Live 9, all of these modes should be available to you.
+Each warp mode is perfect for its specific uses and if you’re using Ableton Live 9 or later, all of these modes should be available to you.
 If you’re using an earlier version, all except Complex Pro will be there.

 Beats (default warp mode)